puzzlef/louvain-communities-openmp/README.md

 generally consider the *top-level hierarchy* as the *final result* of community detection process.

-*Louvain* algorithm is a hierarchical algorithm, and thus has two different tolerance parameters: `tolerance` and `passTolerance`. **tolerance** defines the minimum amount of increase in modularity expected, until the local-moving phase of the algorithm is considered to have converged.
-We compare the increase in modularity in each iteration of the local-moving phase to see if it is below `tolerance`. **passTolerance** defines the minimum amount of increase in modularity expected, until the entire algorithm is considered to have converged.
-We compare the increase in modularity across all iterations of the local-moving phase in the current pass to see if it is below `passTolerance`. `passTolerance` is normally set to `0` (we want to maximize our modularity gain), but the same thing does not apply for `tolerance`.
-Adjusting values of `tolerance` between each pass have been observed to impact the runtime of the algorithm, without significantly affecting the modularity of obtained communities.
-In this experiment, we compare the performance of *three different types* of OpenMP-based **dynamic Louvain** with respect to the *static* version.
-We also compare with sequential static approach.

-**Naive dynamic**:
-- We start with previous community membership of each vertex (instead of each vertex its own community).

-**Delta screening**:
-- All edge batches are undirected, and sorted by source vertex-id.
-- For edge additions across communities with source vertex `i` and highest modularity changing edge vertex `j*`, `i`'s neighbors and `j*`'s community is marked as affected.
-- For edge deletions within the same community `i` and `j`, `i`'s neighbors and `j`'s community is marked as affected.

-**Frontier-based**:
-- All source and destination vertices are marked as affected for insertions and deletions.
-- For edge additions across communities with source vertex `i` and destination vertex `j`, `i` is marked as affected.
-- For edge deletions within the same community `i` and `j`, `i` is marked as affected.
-- Vertices whose communities change in local-moving phase have their neighbors marked as affected.
+In this experiment, we perform OpenMP-based Louvain algorithm with the number of threads varying from `2` to `48` in steps of `2` (the system has 2 CPUs with 12 cores each and 2 hyper-threads per core).
+Each thread uses its own accumulation hashtable in order to find the most suitable community to join to, for each vertex.
+Once the best community is found, the community membership of that vertex is updated, along with the total weight of each community.
+This update can affect the community moving decision of other vertices (ordered approach).

-First, we compute the community membership of each vertex using the static Louvain algorithm.
-We then generate *batches* of *insertions (+)* and *deletions (-)* of edges of sizes 500, 1000, 5000, ...
-100000.
-For each batch size, we generate *five* different batches for the purpose of *averaging*.
-Each batch of edges (insertion / deletion) is generated randomly such that the selection of each vertex (as endpoint) is *equally probable*.
-We choose the Louvain *parameters* as `resolution = 1.0`, `tolerance = 1e-2` (for local-moving phase) with *tolerance* decreasing after every pass by a factor of `toleranceDeclineFactor = 10`, and a `passTolerance = 0.0` (when passes stop).
+We choose the Louvain *parameters* as `resolution = 1.0`, `tolerance = 1e-2`
+(for local-moving phase) with *tolerance* decreasing after every pass by a factor of `toleranceDeclineFactor = 10`, and a `passTolerance = 0.0` (when passes stop).
 In addition we limit the maximum number of iterations in a single local-moving phase with `maxIterations = 500`, and limit the maximum number of passes with `maxPasses = 500`.
 We run the Louvain algorithm until convergence (or until the maximum limits are exceeded), and measure the **time taken** for the *computation* (performed 5 times for averaging), the **modularity score**, the **total number of iterations** (in the *local-moving phase*), and the number of **passes**.
 This is repeated for *seventeen* different graphs.

-From the results, we make make the following observations.
-The frontier-based dynamic approach converges the fastest, which obtaining communities with only slightly lower modularity than other approaches.
-We also observe that delta-screening based dynamic Louvain algorithm has the same performance as that of the naive dynamic approach.
-Therefore, **frontier-based dynamic Louvain** would be the **best choice**.
-However, one of the most interesting things we note is that sequential static approach is only slightly slower than OpenMP-based approach with 12 threads.
-This is indeed suprising, and is likely due to higher pressure on cache coherence system as well as the algorithm becoming closes to an unordered approach, which is inherently slower than an ordered approach.
-Trying to avoid community swaps with OpenMP-based approach does not seem to improve performance by any significant amount.
-However, it is possible that if unordered approach is used with OpenMP, then its performance may be a bit better.
+From the results, we make make the following observations. **Increasing the number** of threads **only decreases the runtime** of the Louvain algorithm **by a small** **amount**.
+Utilizing all 48 threads for community detection significantly increases the time required for obtaining the results.
+The number of iterations required to converge also increases with the number of threads, indicating that the behaviour of OpenMP-based Louvain algorithm starts to approach the unordered variant of the algorithm, which converges mush more slowly than the ordered variant.

 All outputs are saved in a [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data